-- 1. Remove the dongle from the client and replace it on the license server. - 2.
-Reread the license file for the license server that serves the floating version of the license by running 1mreread.
+- 1. Remove the dongle from the client and replace it on the license server. - Reread the license file for the license server that serves the floating version of the license by running lmreread.

-When the dongle is returned to the license server, the FLOAT_OK license does not float on the network again until Imperead is run.
+When the dongle is returned to the license server, the FLOAT_OK license does not float on the network again until Imreread is run.